With the sad passing of Jimmy Greaves, the soccer world has lost one of the most respected, prolific strikers of all time.

 One of the most unlikely punditry pairings of the modern era.
 A Scouser and a Mancunian?
 Who would've thought it?

-Gary Neville and Jamie Carragher are the face of Sky Sports soccer punditry, being compared and know as the modern day Saint and Greavsie.
+Gary Neville and Jamie Carragher are the face of Sky Sports soccer punditry, the modern-day Saint and Greavsie if you will.

 In 2015, Neville and Carragher were put together for the very first time on Sky's Monday Night Football, and as the decade progressed, so did the pairs' relationship.